 alpha value by the

-A max pooling layer performs down-sampling by dividing the input into rectangular pooling regions, and computing the maximum of each region.
+input into rectangular pooling regions, then computing the maximum of each region.
 Create a max pooling layer using

 Pooling layers follow the convolutional layers for down-sampling, hence, reducing the number of connections to the following layers.
 They do not perform any learning themselves, but reduce the number of parameters to be learned in the following layers.
 They also help reduce overfitting.